pbiggar/phc/doc/manual/install.rst

 .. [#osx_bug]

-   There is a `known bug , and long work-around for OSX
+   There is a `known bug, and long work-around for OSX
    <http://bugs.php.net/bug.php?id=44462>`_ already filed in the PHP bug
    system.